PranavViswanathan/FAI-Project/README.md

 https://aleksandarhaber.com/q-learning-in-python-with-tests-in-cart-pole-openai-gym-environment-reinforcement-learning-tutorial/

-TODO:
+Finalised Q-Learning and DQL models.
-Finalise Q-Learning and DQL models.
+We have our slides at:
-We have our slides at: (Still needs polish and add graphs/GIFS) https://prezi.com/p/edit/fuouykm4zmyg/
+https://prezi.com/p/edit/fuouykm4zmyg/

 And we have 1 minute long kahoot with the following 3 questions: